Solid Waste Division

 Several area businesses will take your scrap metal whether it's from an individual or contractor.

 Mail in your old athletic shoes to Nike's shoe recycle program and your shoe will be turned into surface material for running tracks, tennis courts, and basketball courts.
 Visit the Nike website for shipping information.

 Place Christmas trees, with all decorations removed, at the curb and the City will collect them on your yard waste collection day.
 The Christmas trees will be processed into wood mulch at the City's compost facility at the Little Rock Landfill.

-Trees may also be taken to Pinnacle Mountain state park.
-Just drop it off at the Arkansas Arboretum, located at the west end of the parking lot near the Visitor Center.
+Trees may also be taken to Pinnacle Mountain State Park.
+Just drop it off at the Arkansas Arboretum, located at the west end of the parking lot, off the asphalt.
 (501) 868-5806

 - Back to Top -